When you’re gone.

 Salvation came to them, unannounced, unrequested, unnecessary.

-They were taken, rescued, fed, comforted, protected.
+They were taken, rescued, fed, comforted and protected.

-Were they alive then?
+Were they alive, then?

 When did they die?

-A fact is a fact, after all.
+But a fact is a fact, after all.

 Why the guilt, then?
 Why the pain?
 Why can't the good live, and the bad perrish?

-Such childish questions we ask ourselves sometimes.
+Such childish questions we ask ourselves, sometimes.

 When we play, when we sleep, when we sing, when we expore,

-When we are sad, when we are awake, when we are quiet, when we rest.
+When we are sad, when we are awake, when we are quiet, when we rest…

 We are alive.